kinfkong/slack-framework/README.md

   // handles the action
   handler: (req, res) => {
-    // the button/menu that clicked
+    // the button/menu option that clicked
     const target = req.target;

     // create the message